 - Head Coach

-Since replacing Riley on the HEAT bench seven years ago, Spoelstra has seen the expectations for his team change dramatically from the time he was appointed head coach until now.
+Since replacing Riley on the HEAT bench 11 years ago, Spoelstra has seen the expectations for his team change dramatically from the time he was appointed head coach until now.
 When he inherited the head coaching reins in 2008 he was given the task of improving a young team that had been ravaged by injuries the previous season and had won just 15 games.
 Two years later, after the summer of 2010 in which Miami re-signed Dwyane Wade and acquired All-Stars LeBron James and Chris Bosh, he found himself coaching a highly-talented, veteran group that was the most scrutinized team in the NBA.
 Throughout his tenure he has remained a steadying influence for his team and its paid huge dividends in return.
 Spoelstra has proven up to the challenge as he has guided them to a pair of NBA Championships, four-straight Eastern Conference Championships and four consecutive trips to the NBA Finals.
 When the HEAT defeated Indiana in the 2014 Eastern Conference Finals they became the just the third franchise in NBA history to make four consecutive NBA Finals appearances, joining the Celtics and Lakers.
-It also made them just one of 10 franchises in the four major North American sports leagues to make four consecutive trips to the league championship.
+It also made them at the time just one of 10 franchises in the four major North American sports leagues to make four consecutive trips to the league championship.
 Individually, Spoelstra became just the fourth head coach in NBA history to lead his team to four consecutive Finals appearances joining Red Auerbach, K.C.
 Jones and Pat Riley.

 After guiding Miami to its second NBA crown in 2012, Spoelstra and his team knew they would get everyone’s best shot on a daily basis during the 2012-13 season and what the HEAT accomplished under Spoelstra was one of the greatest seasons in NBA history.
 It was a season filled with highlights from participating in a preseason tour in China to ending with a championship celebration on the floor of the AmericanAirlines Arena on June 20, 2013.

 Spoelstra guided the HEAT to a franchise-record 66-win regular season which included a 27-game winning streak from Feb.
 3-Mar.
-25, the second longest streak in NBA history.
+25, the second longest single-season streak in NBA history.
 In large part due to the winning streak, the HEAT finished the second half of the 2012-13 season with a 38-3 record and lost just one game each in the months of February, March and April.
 The 17-1 record in March set a franchise record for victories in any month.
 As a result of the streak, Spoelstra was named the NBA Eastern Conference Coach of the Month in both February and March becoming the first HEAT coach to receive the honors in consecutive months.
 The record-setting season also helped Spoelstra earn the honor of coaching the Eastern Conference at the 2013 NBA All-Star Game, a first in his career.
 The final victory in the 27-game win streak, at Orlando on Mar.
 25, marked the 250th regular season victory in Spoelstra’s career.

 The 2012 championship culminated a compressed 2011-12 season in which Miami went 46-20 and captured its second consecutive Southeast Division title.
 The regular season was highlighted by a nine-game win streak (Feb.
 10-Mar.
 1) with each victory a double-digit win.
 During that streak the HEAT became the first team to win road games on three consecutive nights (Feb.
 12-14) since December of 1979 and the first to win each of those contests by double-digits since the 1970-71 season.
-That streak keyed an 11-2 record in February for Miami which saw Spoelstra earn Coach of the Month honors for the third time in his career.

 Miami’s success during the 2011-12 campaign was driven by its defense.
 The HEAT once again ranked among the top defensive teams in the NBA, finishing third in steals per game, fourth in scoring defense, fourth in scoring margin and fifth in field goal percentage defense, the third straight year Miami ranked in the top five in field goal percentage defense.
 The HEAT also proved dominant at home, posting a 28-5 record, which included a 17-game home winning streak, the second longest in franchise history.
 The 28 home victories tied for the most in the league and the .848 home winning percentage is the third best single-season mark in franchise history.